Paolo Avitabile: In India

-In Khyber Pakhtunkhwa

 In 1834 he was appointed governor of Peshawar, an area the Maharaja had conquered from the Afghans the previous year.

-Where as his rule of Wazirabad is described as just and rigorous, his governorship of Peshawar is depicted as a rule of "gallows and gibbets".
+Whereas his rule of Wazirabad is described as just and rigorous, his governorship of Peshawar is depicted as a rule of "gallows and gibbets".
 Avitabile boasted: "When I marched into Peshawar, I sent on in advance a number of wooden posts which my men erected around the walls of the city.
 The men scoffed at them and laughed at the madness of the feringhee [a disparaging local language term for Westerners], and harder still when my men came in and laid coils of rope at the foot of the posts...However, when my preparations were completed and they found one fine morning dangling from these posts, fifty of the worse characters in Peshawar, they thought different.
 And I repeated the exhibition every day till I had made a scarcity of brigands and murderers.
 Then I had to deal with the liars and tale bearers.
 My method with them was to cut out their tongues.
 When a surgeon appeared and professed to be able to restore their speech, I sent for him and cut out his tongue also.
 After that there was peace".

 With a ruthless, at times brutal, style of government, Avitabile established order in the province where he became known as Abu Tabela.
 Summary executions became usual, and it is said that he would have people executed by throwing them from the top of Mahabat Khan Mosque.
 The American adventurer Alexander Gardner wrote about Avitabile's rule in Peshawar: "Under his rule small pains are taken to distinguish between innocence and guilt, and many a man, ignorant of the alleged crime, pays for it with his life".
 While this brutality was shocking to visiting Europeans (in the words of Sir Henry Lawrence: he acts like a savage among savage men, instead of showing them that a Christian can wield the iron sceptre without staining it by needless cruelty), it proved both successful in maintaining order and even popular among the peaceful inhabitants.